 - Rotatable cradles will rotate in order to keep the bicycle wheels level.
 They can carry most sizes and styles and come with a hand knob with which you tighten the top plate, securing the bike frame to the rack.
 These cradles are simple to load, but often bulky, making it hard to secure bikes that have small crossbars, such as kiddies’ bikes.

 - Single, fixed cradles will either have Velcro straps or a single top plate that secure the bikes in their cradles.
-These cradles can’t rotate and alternative-frame bikes may tilt when cradled from a slanted cross tube.
+These cradles can’t rotate, and alternative-frame bikes may tilt when cradled from a slanted cross tube.
 This means ground clearance may become an issue if you have a low vehicle.

 Dual-arm Hitch Bike Racks

 Many come with anti-sway cradles or straps.
 Dual-arm racks are very compatible with standard frame bike and will also fit bikes with an alternative frame, but you may need an adapter bar for these.
 Models with wide arms are most suitable for bigger bikes, while narrow arms are better for smaller bicycles.

 Besides figuring out whether your trailer hitch bike rack will fit your vehicle and work for your bikes, you also need to know whether it will work for you.
 There are a couple of questions you may have to ask yourself before making a purchase:

-- Does the rack have an anti-rattle device and how does it work?
+Does the rack have an anti-rattle device and how does it work?

 Most bike racks have an anti-rattle device, but you need to know how easy it is to use.
 Some work with an easy twist-knob, but others have a hitch bolt, requiring the use of a wrench every time you load or unload bikes.

-- Does the rack offer theft prevention?
+Does the rack offer theft prevention?

 Many bikes have integrated locks that secure the bikes and the bike rack to prevent theft.
 If security is a concern, this is an absolute must-have.

-- How easy is it to store the rack?
+How easy is it to store the rack?

 If you only go for bike rides occasionally, storing a bulky bike rack may become a problem.
 Many racks can fold away while others have removable arms.

-- Can I tow while using this rack?
+Can I tow while using this rack?

 Some hitch racks allow you to also tow your trailer while the bike rack is installed.

-- How easy is it to install the rack?
+How easy is it to install the rack?

 Most trailer hitch bike racks are easy to install, but some are fairly heavy or require the use of tools.

-Hitch mount bike racks are aerodynamic and easy to load, which makes these bike racks a great choice.
+The best hitch mount bike racks are aerodynamic and easy to load, which makes these bike racks a great choice.
 They are however not something you could purchase on a whim.
 You first need to ensure that you get a rack that will fit your vehicle’s hitch, can accommodate the bikes you plan to use and fulfill your own transportation needs.